Is There an Intersection Between Farms, Nutrition & Community Resilience?

 - Lastly, if your work schedule or commute makes it impossible for you to take care of yourself or the people around you, then… Well, take some time to just think about that and if it has to be that way forever.

 PeachDish works hard to partner with local and regional farmers to provide the freshest seasonal produce at the peak of flavor and nutrient density along with humanely-raised meats and sustainably-caught seafood.
-Be sure to check out this week's President's Letter to meet the wonderful farmers, growers and artisans responsible for the ingredients on our Menu!
+Be sure to take a look at the changing list of suppliers in your box to meet the wonderful farmers, growers and artisans responsible for the ingredients in your meal kits.